Coding-Club-VISTAS/booking-hall-repo/README.md

    - Import and use the new components in the appropriate files under `apps/web` or `packages/ui`.
    - Ensure all components are properly tested and documented.

+Note: Look at ```components/ui/button.tsx``` for the changes to be done when copying the shadcn component.

 For guidance on component structure, refer to the `Counter` component example in the `components` directory.

 ## Contributing